-Data elements in this measure are supported explicitly by the Office of the National Coordinator for Health IT Standards and Certification (ONC) criteria.
+Data elements in this measure are supported explicitly by the ONC criteria.
 The rules about electronically calculating all of the clinical and ambulatory quality measures specified by CMS for eligible hospitals and critical access hospitals will allow this measure to be validated.
-The rule about the ability to retrieve patient demographic data, including preferred language, gender, race, ethnicity, and date of birth, is essential for identifying disparities among these subgroups.
+The rule about the ability to retrieve patient demographic data-including preferred language, gender, race, ethnicity, and date of birth-is essential for identifying disparities among these subgroups.